 Creative upcycling ideas for National Upcycling Day

-It’s National Upcycling Day, a day to celebrate the art of transforming something old into something new.
-If you’re not familiar with upcycling, today’s post looks at what it is and how it can be a better option than reusing or recycling.
+June 24 is National Upcycling Day, a day to celebrate the art of transforming something old into something new.
+Today’s post looks at what upcycling is and how it can be a better option than reusing or recycling.
 Plus, I’ve got a list of creative upcycling ideas to get you started.

 Delicious smoothie recipe for National Smoothie Day